Gagan6398/AEROLEADS-Assignments/README.md

 ---

 ## 🧠 About
-This repository contains the assignment files provided by **AUTOLEADS**, organized in a clear folder structure.
+This repository contains the assignment files provided by **AEROLEADS**, organized in a clear folder structure.
 The goal is to maintain all tasks in one place — clean, accessible, and easy to review or update.

 ---